Item Workspace Tour

 Time spent in DevStride represents the sum of time spent on an individual task.
 This can be rolled up to modules, etc.

-The goal of identifying time spent on a task or a group of tasks in not micromanagement.
+The goal of identifying time spent on a task or a group of tasks is not micromanagement.
 The main purpose of tracking time spent is to help size the work appropriately in future estimations.
-This increases over-all predictability.
+This increases overall predictability.

-To that end, DevStride's ties your time spent information (1) on each item to your estimate, and indicates whether the time was over or under the original guess (2).
+To that end, DevStride ties your time spent information (1) on each item to your estimate, and indicates whether the time was over or under the original guess (2).

 In DevStride, time is tracked at the lowest item type level in your hierarchy (for example, tasks).
 DevStride aggregates the time spent entries for the lowest level items and displays the total at their parent level.
 The parent time tracked fields are not editable as they reflect the total of the child-items time.